Data Story

 Graduates

-The portion of public high school graduates participating in Dual Credit increased from 5% of the Class of 2011 to 22% of the Class of 2020.
+The proportion of public high school graduates participating in dual credit increased from 14% of the Class of 2016 to 24% of the Class of 2023.

 College Enrollment

-Graduates participating in Dual Credit are more likely than non-participants to attend college at an UH campus or on the mainland.
+Graduates participating in dual credit are more likely than non-participants to attend college at an UH campus or on the continent.

 Campuses Attended